-615 - Clinical Practicum I: AGNP, 1-3 Cr.
+615 - Clinical Practicum II: AGNP, 1 - 4 Cr.

-This course offers continuing clinical experience and focuses on expanding upon and refining clinical decision-making skills in the management of acute, emergent, and chronic health problems in persons from adolescence through older adulthood.
-Health promotion and disease prevention strategies are incorporated; culturally sensitive care is emphasized (Up to 180 clinical hours.)
-Prerequisite: 540.
+This course offers continuing clinical experience and focuses on expanding upon and refining clinical decision making skills in the management of acute, emergent, and chronic health problems in persons from adolescence through older adulthood.
+Health promotion and disease prevention strategies are incorporated; culturally sensitive care is emphasized. (up to 240 clinical hours) Prerequisite: 540.
 May be repeated for credit.
-Effective Fall 2013 for students entering in the 2011-2012 catalog.